Lac-Mégantic rail disaster: Municipal reaction

-Farnham's town council passed a resolution asking that the operation of a rail line that cuts the town in two be suspended until Transport Canada conducts a full inspection of the rails; Farnham mayor Josef Hüsler has also requested subsidies to move the rail yard outside the town and replace a level crossing at Quebec Route 104 with an overpass.
+Farnham's town council passed a resolution asking that the operation of a rail line that cuts the town in two be suspended until Transport Canada conducts a full inspection of the track; Farnham mayor Josef Hüsler also requested subsidies to move the rail yard outside the town and replace a level crossing at Quebec Route 104 with an overpass.

-Quebec City mayor Régis Labeaume has offered that city's continued support for the reconstruction effort (the city already has emergency workers on-site) and called for the immediate construction of 1–2 km of new track to reconnect Lac-Mégantic's industrial park to the rails, bypassing the damaged downtown.
+Quebec City mayor Régis Labeaume offered that city's continued support for the reconstruction effort (the city already had emergency workers on-site) and called for the immediate construction of 1–2 km of new track to reconnect Lac-Mégantic's industrial park to the railway, bypassing the damaged downtown.
 He praised local mayor Colette Roy-Laroche unequivocally while denouncing Rail World CEO Burkhardt as a "corporate bum" whose modus operandi of taking large dividends in profit while leaving company coffers nearly empty would allow the railway to declare bankruptcy, leaving taxpayers to foot the huge cost of rebuilding Lac-Mégantic.
-Quebec City has also sent an expert from its museum of civilisation to identify artefacts in the wreckage which should be preserved for inclusion in a future monument, memorial park or exhibit.
+Quebec City also sent an expert from its museum of civilisation to identify artefacts in the wreckage which should be preserved for inclusion in a future monument, memorial park or exhibit.

-Vaudreuil-Dorion mayor Guy Pilon has asked that municipalities be permitted to limit the speed of trains in populated areas, as homes and schools built 50 years ago near rail lines then carrying wood, grain and cereals are now endangered by high-speed hazardous goods trains.
+Vaudreuil-Dorion mayor Guy Pilon asked that municipalities be permitted to limit the speed of trains in populated areas, as homes and schools built 50 years ago near rail lines then carrying wood, grain and cereals are now endangered by high-speed hazardous goods trains.

-Dourdan, France, mayor Olivier Leglois has offered condolences to the mayor of Lac-Mégantic at the request of Le Chêne et l'Érable, a Dourdan local organisation supporting the sister city link between the two towns.
-While Dourdan has provided no immediate aid, its local government intends to support secondary efforts such as reconstruction of the town's library, which suffered nearly two and a half million dollars in damage and is a complete loss.
-While the local archives cannot be replaced, various universities and local groups in Quebec have collected books for a new Bibliothèque Mégantic.
+Dourdan, France, mayor Olivier Leglois offered condolences to the mayor of Lac-Mégantic at the request of Le Chêne et l'Érable, a Dourdan local organisation supporting the sister city link between the two towns.
+While Dourdan provided no immediate aid, its local government intended to support secondary efforts such as reconstruction of the town's library, which suffered nearly two and a half million dollars in damage and was a complete loss.
+While the local archives could not be replaced, various universities and local groups in Quebec collected books for a new Bibliothèque Mégantic.

 Sister city Farmington, Maine, sent firefighters to fight the blaze, raised over $6000 in local donations in the first few days after the derailment and had local officials meet with their Méganticois counterparts to offer aid and support.
-Both the municipality and the Farmington library have contacted their direct counterparts in other Maine municipalities to enlist their aid.
+Both the municipality and the Farmington library contacted their direct counterparts in other Maine municipalities to enlist their aid.